eatplaysleep/mjml_templates/README.md

 ```
 ## Usage

 The templates are structured with the `index.mjml` as the primary file.
-The `index.mjml` includes: `attributes.mjml` `header.mjml` `body.mjml` and `footer.mjml`.
+The `index.mjml` includes: `attributes.mjml` `header.mjml` and `footer.mjml`.

-The files contain the following:
+The include files consist of the following:
     `attributes.mjml`: All the font, text, and other attributes/classes necessary to render the file correctly.
     `header.mjml`: The formatting for the header, which contains the logo and social network icons.
-    `body.mjml`: The basic "content card" of the body as well as an include message for the specific email contained in the `/msg` directory.
     `footer.mjml`: The footer logo, tag line, and unsubscribe link.

 In order to properly render an email any variables contained in any of the files must be properly replaced.
-Variables are indicated by the use of `{{data:variable_name}}`.
+Variables are indicated by the use of `{{var:variable_name}}`.
 Variables in the base files are as follows:
     #### index.mjml
-        `{{data:email_preview}}`: Provide a brief bit of text to be used in the email preview.
+        `{{var:email_preview}}`: Provide a brief bit of text to be used in the email preview.
 For example, on a 'Welcome' email, the value for the variable could be `Welcome to Influential!`.

-    #### body.mjml
-        `{{data:msg_path}}`: Provide the path for the message to be used in the body of the email.
+        `{{var:msg_path}}`: Provide the path for the message to be used in the body of the email.
 For example, for the `email_change.mjml` message you would provide `./msg/email_change.mjml` which would result in the content of that particular template being generated in the body of `index.mjml`.

     #### footer.mjml
-        `{{data:unsubscribe_link}}`: Provide the necessary data to properly generate an unsubscribe link.
+        `{{var:unsub_link}}`: Provide the necessary data to properly generate an unsubscribe link.
+This variable is a natively supported variable when using MailJet.
+If no value is provided then the default value configured in MailJet will be used.

     #### msg_{template}.mjml
         Each message may use various different variables to fulfill the needs of the message.
-All variables will be in the `{{data:variable_name}}` format.
+All variables will be in the `{{var:variable_name}}` format.

         Common variables include:
-        `{{data:gretting}}`: The name/salutation to be used in the greeting.
+        `{{var:greeting}}`: The name/salutation to be used in the greeting.
 Typically the user's nickname.
-        `{{data:user.name}}`: The full name of a user.
+        `{{var:user.name}}`: The full name of a user.
-        `{{data:user.nickname}}`: The preferred nickname of a user, such as their first name.
+        `{{var:user.nickname}}`: The preferred nickname of a user, such as their first name.
-        `{{data:email}}`: A user's email address.
+        `{{var:email}}`: A user's email address.

-**Remember that prior to rendering a message the `body.mjml` must be compiled with the proper template path!**
+**Remember that prior to rendering a message the message body in `index.mjml` must be compiled with the proper template path!**

 ### Render MJML to HTML